 China.
 The Chinese economy is generally considered an emerging market and can be significantly affected by economic and political conditions and policy in China and surrounding Asian countries.
 In addition, the Chinese economy is export-driven and highly reliant on trade.
 A downturn in the economies of China's primary trading partners could slow or eliminate the growth of the Chinese economy and adversely impact the Fund's investments.
 The Chinese government strictly regulates the payment of foreign currency denominated obligations and sets monetary policy, and may introduce new laws and regulations that have an adverse effect on the Fund.
 Although China has begun the process of privatizing certain sectors of its economy, privatized entities may lose money and/or be re-nationalized.
-Accordingly, an investment in the Fund involves a risk of total loss.
+An investment in the Fund involves a risk of total loss.
 In the Chinese securities markets, a small number of issuers may represent a large portion of the entire market.
 The Chinese securities markets are characterized by relatively frequent trading halts and low trading volume, resulting in substantially less liquidity and greater price volatility.
+Further, the Chinese economy is heavily dependent upon trading with key partners, such as the United States, Japan and countries in the European Union.
+Any reduction in this trading may cause an adverse impact on the Chinese economy and, thus, the value of the Fund's investments.